-When it comes to definitively declaring one Star Wars audiobook to stand out among the rest, it’s hard to give the honors to any other book.
-The massively collaborative project, retelling A New Hope from the perspective of forty different characters from the pen of more than forty different authors, the collaboration goes to the next level with the audio version.
-Not only does it employ the vocal talents of the best of the best like Thompson, Davis, and Maarleveld, Jon Hamm narrates the Boba Fett story, Neil Patrick Harris voices Beth Revis’s story, and author Daniel José Older reads his own story, “Born in the Storm.”
-It’s truly the crowning achievement of Star Wars audiobook production, soon to be followed by a highly-anticipated sequel!
+When it comes to definitively declaring one Star Wars audiobook to stand out among the rest, it’s hard to give the honors to anything other than one of the From a Certain Point of View books.
+The Original Trilogy films have received celebratory anthologies to coincide with their respective 40th anniversaries, and what a fun experience they’ve been!
+The massively collaborative project, retelling The Empire Strikes Back from the perspective of forty different characters from the pen of more than forty different authors, the collaboration goes to the next level with the audio version.
+Not only does it employ the vocal talents of the best of the best like Thompson, Davis, and Maarleveld, it’s got Jon Hamm Jon Hamm, January LaVoy, Sam Witwer, and Doctor Aphra herself—Emily Woo Zeller!
+It’s truly the crowning achievement of Star Wars audiobook production, the sequel to an absolute pinnacle of Star Wars audiobooks.

 For more info about From a Certain Point of View, visit our Official Book Profile where you can find additional staff comments, user reviews, and affiliate links to order the book directly and help Youtini out in the process.